ljmatan/obfuscator/README.md

 2. **Analysis**: Uses the Dart analyzer (resolved units via an `AnalysisContext`) to parse and fully resolve ASTs of the copied sources.
 3. **Discovery**: Walks declarations (classes, mixins, enums, typedefs, top-level functions, constructors, methods, fields, getters/setters) and builds a list of symbols to obfuscate.
 4. **Exclusions**: Skips symbols annotated with any supplied identifiers (from `--pub`) or other built-in exclusions (e.g., symbols matching certain whitelists).
-5. **Renaming / Mapping**: Generates obfuscated identifiers and computes a mapping from original name → obfuscated name.
+5. **Renaming / Mapping**: Generates obfuscated identifiers and computes a mapping from original name to obfuscated name.
 6. **Reference resolution**: Using the resolved AST and element model, the tool collects and updates all references to each renamed declaration (constructor calls, method invocations, prefixed identifiers, property accessors, initializers, etc.).
 7. **Replace**: Performs source edits (safely, preserving formatting where possible) on the copied files to rename declarations and references.
 8. **Generate merged.dart**: Writes a combined `merged.dart` containing the full codebase (useful to distribute a single-file source version).